Online Registration for 2014 Fall Semester is open between April 21 and May 2.

 CPE Registration (PT354): A copy of documentation of acceptance into a program from the CPE site must accompany your registration.
 The credits will not be registered until documentation has been submitted.
 See Sections 5 and 6 of the Student Handbook for additional information.
 Students in the combined MDiv/Chaplaincy program with LGH or those for whom CPE is the field education site will not register for PT354.

-All Doctors students are encouraged to register for the DMin- only elective when available.
+All Doctor's students are encouraged to register for the DMin- only elective when available.

-Year 1 and Year 2 DMin students must register for DSSEM1S or DSEMIII.
+Year 1 and Year 2 DMin students must register for DSSEM1F or DSEMII, respectively.
 Classes meets weekly.
 Elective Courses: Before the beginning of each elective course, DMin students are expected to consult with

 professors concerning specific learning goals to be met for the course.

-Doctoral students are billed on the regular quarterly cycle (August, November February and May), with payments due within 30 days of the billing date.
+Doctor's students are billed on the regular quarterly cycle (August, November February and May), with payments due within 30 days of the billing date.
 Technology Fee and Student Activity Fee are billed in August and February.